-Join Richard Harrington for an in-depth discussion in this video Working with filters and color, part of Getting Started with Stop Motion Animation.
+Join Richard Harrington for an in-depth discussion in this video Working with filters and color, part of Learning Stop Motion Animation.

 …Let's try something a bit different where we shoot in reverse.…We're going to have the banana on the plate here…form up and go from an open banana where…it's already been eaten, to one that goes back…to the whole banana with the knife and plate intact.…Now it's a lot easier to shoot this backwards because, after all,…once you've cut up a banana, they're pretty hard to glue back together.…We get this sort of experimental thing going,…and I like the composition of the camera here.…Lets just lock that shut off, that same trick…with the rubber band, so the zoom lens doesn't move.…